-To book Simon Wheatcroft please contact a JLA agent.
+To book Simon Wheatcroft please contact your JLA Agent.

 Simon was determined not to let his blindness be a barrier to doing things, including distance running.
 Using a mobile phone and app, he was able to start training on busy open roads without a guide.
 After just a few months training, a few set-backs and a lot of determination he was running ultramarathons.
 He now works with technology companies to help him push himself further and achieve even more incredible things.